Related Content 1

 Chris is also the Special Projects Lead and London regional clinical lead, to the RCGP Drug Training Unit.
 She is a member of the NTA Expert Prescribing Group and a member of the UK Harm Reduction Alliance (UKHRA).
 She is also the chair of the Alliance, a drug user led organisation, which encourages drug users and professionals to work together to try and improve drug services.

 Dr John Ramsey

 John is an analytical toxicologist and Director of TICTAC Communications Ltd., at St. George’s University of London (SGUL).
-TICTAC is a commercial database used by UK Healthcare and Law & Order professional to identify drugs.
-TICTAC analyses the contents of club amnesty bins, attends outdoor music festivals and test purchases drugs from websites and head shops in order to monitor the appearance on new compounds used as drugs.
+TICTAC is a commercial database used by UK Healthcare and Law & Order professionals to identify drugs.
+TICTAC analyses the contents of club amnesty bins, attends outdoor music festivals and test-purchases drugs from websites and head shops in order to monitor the appearance of new compounds used as recreational drugs.
 John is a founder member of the team at SGUL that monitors mortality from Volatile Substance Abuse and is a consultant to Concateno on workplace drug testing issues.

 Matthew is Project Manager for the International Network of People who Use Drugs (INPUD).
 He is working with the INPUD Board to help design, fund and develop the organisational model, communications systems and campaigning approach of this new global network of people who use drugs.
 Mat has a particular expertise in drug user organisation, change management, stimulants and route transition interventions.